SoftwareCraft GmbH

 • Lean Software Delivery Consulting - Agile coaching and quality-focused delivery methods for complex software projects in industries like MedTech and Pharma, where compliance is critical.

-• Project Work - From small, high-performance libraries to build system cleanups and streamlined CI/CD pipelines, we take on practical challenges that make your development smoother.
+• Project Work - From small, high-performance libraries over embedded Linux solutions to build system cleanups and streamlined CI/CD pipelines, we take on practical challenges that make your development smoother.

 • Training & Workshops - Trainings in Lean Software Development Methods and hands-on sessions in C++, CMake, and CI/CD management tailored to your team's needs.